Finite resource performance of small satellite-based quantum key distribution missions: Outlook for global quantum communications

+Progress in finite-key security analyses presents an immediate and fundamental challenge to improving the achievable key rates.
+An improved finite-key analysis handles parameter estimation and post-processing tasks more efficiently.
+This would enable higher finite keys and successful distillation of non-zero finite keys at higher operating losses (e.g., lower elevation passes or at ground locations with worse atmospheres) without any hardware changes.
+Beyond improvements in finite-key analysis, there are specific challenges to hardware that would provide improved performances.

 A conventional research programme would revolve around improved transmitters and detectors.
 We propose that building a system that can operate effectively in daylight would be a major step.
 Practically, every SatQKD mission for the foreseeable future will operate during nighttime to avoid excess background light from the Sun.
-In order to operate during daylight, the spectral window of the transmitted light has to be sufficiently narrow for effective filtering, while the transmission system on the satellite has to be built to avoid reflecting sunlight directly to the ground receiver.
-We note that adaptive optics (AO) for the optical ground receiver~\cite{acosta2021analysis,roberts2018first,wright2015adaptive}, to effectively couple light into a single mode fiber for direct transmission of the QKD signal to end-users located away from the ground receiver, will also become increasingly important.
-This has the added advantage that an adaptive optics system will act as a spatial filter, reducing the amount of stray light entering the quantum channel.
+In order to operate during daylight, the spectral window of the transmitted light has to be sufficiently narrow for effective filtering, while the transmission system has to be built to avoid reflecting sunlight directly into the receiver.
+We note that adaptive optics (AO) for an optical ground receiver~\cite{acosta2021analysis,roberts2018first,wright2015adaptive}, to effectively couple light into a single mode fiber for direct transmission of the QKD signal to end-users located away from the ground receiver, will also become increasingly important.
+This has the added advantage that an AO system will act as a spatial filter, reducing the amount of stray light entering the quantum channel.
 To be useful, the AO system will need to be able to operate with high coupling efficiency, so that the overall system throughput is not compromised.
+A ground AO system can also improve uplink configurations~\cite{Pugh2020_AOT}.
 Research into transmission and detection systems that can penetrate cloud and fog would also be highly desirable.